-Installing Locally on Bash on Windows¶
+Installing Locally on Linux on Windows (WSL)¶

 In most cases, we recommend doing an internet-based installation on Heroku instead.
 If you decide to do a local installation, be sure to read our page on local installations to help you understand what’s going on, particularly this section: Should I use a local installation?

 If you just want to quickly set up a copy of Tabbycat to run locally on Windows, consider installing using Docker, which is a shorter process than the one below.